 "I am continually amazed by the Bible's capacity to capture our imaginations and cause us to think in fresh ways about God, ourselves, and our world.
 Scripture may be thousands of years old, but it continues to surprise, inspire, disturb, astonish, and ultimately transform us."

 Born in Madison, Wisconsin, Matthew R. Schlimm is an ordained elder in the United Methodist Church.
 He has served churches in Michigan, Minnesota, and North Carolina.
 He completed his PhD in Hebrew Bible/Old Testament at Duke University.
 His research interests focus on biblical theology and biblical ethics.
-His first book, From Fratricide to Forgiveness: The Language and Ethics of Anger in Genesis, examines the various episodes involving human anger in Genesis, moving from Cain’s murdering Abel in Genesis 4 to Joseph’s forgiving his brothers in Genesis 50.
-His most recent book, This Strange and Sacred Scripture: Wrestling with the Old Testament and Its Oddities, examines key questions that the Old Testament raises.
+He is the author of three books: (1) From Fratricide to Forgiveness: The Language and Ethics of Anger in Genesis, (2) This Strange and Sacred Scripture: Wrestling with the Old Testament and Its Oddities, and (3) 70 Hebrew Words Every Christian Should Know.
 Schlimm has also served as one of the editors for the CEB Study Bible and published in a variety of journals.

 PhD, Princeton Theological Seminary